linz/linz-bde-copy/README.md

 ```
 ## Testing

 Make sure you have Perl installed on your system.

+On GNU systems you can run tests using `make check`, or change into
+testdata directory and run `./runtests.sh`.

-Change into testdata directory
+For windows, change into testdata directory and run `runtests.bat`,
-and run tests using "runtests" script.
-Use a programme like kdiff3 or
+then use a programme like kdiff3 or BeyondCompare and do a directory
-BeyondCompare and do a directory comparison between the output and validate
+comparison between the output and validate directories.
-directories.
-At a future point this will be automated so file comparisons are
+At a future point this will be automated so file comparisons are not
-not required.
+required.